-If you have questions please contact Jane Boone, the Client Relations Manager for Freedom Service Dogs at:
+If you have questions please contact Jane Boone, the Client Relations Director for Freedom Service Dogs at:

 Please note: we cannot train or certify your pet dog as a therapy dog.
 Due to liability issues, we can only place the dogs in our kennels with applicants.